ariarobotics/clipperp/README.md

 | `DEBUG_BUILD_PMC_HEU` | Builds PMC heuristic | `OFF` |
 | `BUILD_TESTS` | Builds Google testsuites | `ON` |

-You can customize these preferences by employing the -D flag during the cmake execution.
-For instance, you can use the command `cmake -D BUILD_BINDINGS_PYTHON=ON` to enable Python bindings.
+You can customize these preferences by employing the -D flag during the cmake execution for each individual flag.
+For instance, you can use the command `cmake -D BUILD_BINDINGS_PYTHON=ON -D DEBUG_FLAG=ON` to enable Python bindings and enable basic debugging output.

-### Python Bindings (Work In Progress)
+### Python Bindings

-If Python bindings are built, then the clipper Python module will need to be installed beforehand using Python 3.
-This can be done by running:
+If Python bindings are built using the `BUILD_BINDINGS_PYTHON` flag (See [Build Configurations](#build-configurations) above), then the generated clipper Python module will need to be installed before it can be imported in any Python 3 program.
+This can be done by running make:

 ```bash
 $ cd ./build
 $ make pip-install
 ```

-Or, if running pip directly:s
+Or, if the user wishes to install the module using pip directly:
 ```bash
 $ python3 -m pip install build/bindings/python
 ```
-More details to be posted soon.
+A Jupyter Notebook containing a python example can be found in the [`test/python`](test/python) folder
 ### MATLAB Bindings

-If MATLAB is installed on your computer and MATLAB bindings are requested (e.g. `cmake -D BUILD_BINDINGS_MATLAB=ON ..`), then cmake will create a bindings/matlab folders with additional directives.
+If MATLAB is installed on your computer and MATLAB bindings are requested using the cmake flag `BUILD_BINDINGS_MATLAB=ON` (See [Build Configurations](#build-configurations) above), then cmake will create a bindings/matlab folders with additional directives.
 By running these commands inside your build folder:
 ```bashs
 $ cd ./bindings/matlab
 $ make
 ```
 cmake will attempt to find your MATLAB installation and subsequently generate a set of MEX files so that CLIPPER+ can be used from your MATLAB program.

-MATLAB test suites can be found [here](test/matlab).
+MATLAB test suites can be found in the [`test/matlab`](test/matlab) folder.
 For future projects, ensure that all the generated MEX files are located in your current MATLAB path.

 ### Including as a shared library